danielcristho/django-network-dashboard/README.md

-### Network automation dashboard using Django and Paramiko
+# Network automation dashboard using Django and Paramiko
+## Configure Cisco and Mikrotik Device